Geduldig v. Aiello: Facts

-Judgment
+Supreme Court

+The Supreme Court ruled 5–3 for Geduldig, holding that denial of benefits for work loss resulting from normal pregnancy did not violate the Equal Protection Clause of the Fourteenth Amendment.
+The majority therefore reversed the lower court's decision and vacated the stay previously granted.

+Majority

-Part II of the majority opinion first laid out the rational basis for the policy as argued by the state.
-Justice Stewart focused largely on the economics of the benefit system, which had been operating as a self-supporting system since its inception.
-The contribution rate to the disability fund as set struck a balance that allowed the state to cover the health conditions that it had deemed eligible under the program: in the years immediately preceding Geduldig, 90-103% of the disability fund's revenue had been utilized to pay disability and hospital benefits.
+Justice Potter Stewart wrote the majority opinion, joined by Chief Justice Warren E. Burger and Justices Byron White, Harry Blackmun, Lewis F. Powell Jr., and William Rehnquist.
+Part II began by laying out the claimed rational basis for the policy as argued by the state.
+Stewart focused largely on the economics of the benefit system, which had been operating as a self-supporting system since its inception.
+The contribution rate to the disability fund as set struck a balance that allowed the state to cover the health conditions that it had deemed eligible under the program: in the years immediately preceding Geduldig, 90–103% of the disability fund's revenue had been utilized to pay disability and hospital benefits.
 Both parties acknowledged that to cover more disability risks would require an increase in the amount of money going into the fund, although they disagreed on the amount this would entail.
-The District Court accepted the state's estimate that to cover normal pregnancy and delivery would require the fund to pay out over $100 million more in benefits but found that this would not destroy the solvency of the program, although it would require “reasonable changes in the contribution rate, the maximum benefits allowable, and other variables.”
+The district court had accepted the state's estimate that to cover normal pregnancy and delivery would require the fund to pay out over $100 million more in benefits but had found that this would not destroy the solvency of the program, although it would require "reasonable changes in the contribution rate, the maximum benefits allowable, and other variables."
 The state, however, argued that such changes would jeopardize the ability of low-income Californians to participate in the program, and thus it had a rational basis to maintain the system in its existing state.

-The majority pointed to Williamson v.
-Lee Optical, in which the Court found that a legislature could legitimately address problems in phases, prioritizing issues which were most pressing.
-The Geduldig majority stated that it would be particularly hesitant to second-guess such prioritization and legislative calculation in regards to social welfare programs, citing the premise in Dandridge v.
-Williams that the Equal Protection Clause “does not require that a State must choose between attacking every aspect of a problem or not attacking the problem at all.”
-California, the majority held, could legitimately and constitutionally decide that it was better to “keep benefit payments at an adequate level for disabilities that are covered, rather than to cover all disabilities inadequately.”
+Stewart pointed to Williamson v.
+Lee Optical Co.
+(1955), in which the Court found that a legislature could legitimately address problems in phases, prioritizing the issues which were most pressing.
+He stated that the court would be particularly hesitant to second-guess such prioritization and legislative calculation in regards to social welfare programs, citing the premise in the 1970 Supreme Court case Dandridge v.
+Williams that the Equal Protection Clause "does not require that a State must choose between attacking every aspect of a problem or not attacking the problem at all."
+California, he therefore held, could legitimately and constitutionally decide that it was better to "keep benefit payments at an adequate level for disabilities that are covered, rather than to cover all disabilities inadequately."